 Work collaboratively to achieve the purposes of this agreement.

-Strive to ensure that goals and outcomes are achieved in a timely way and at the least possible cost to our citizens.
+Achieve goals and outcomes in a timely way and at the least possible cost to our citizens.

-Ensure the program fairly and effectively represent the interests of people throughout the watershed; including a broad diversity of cultures, demographics and ages.
+Represent the interests of people throughout the watershed fairly and effectively, including a broad diversity of cultures, demographics and ages.

 Operate with transparency in program decisions, policies, actions and progress to strengthen public confidence in our efforts.